Senators to hear opening arguments as Trump fumes over trial | WTOP

-WASHINGTON (AP) — Opening arguments will begin in Donald Trump’s impeachment trial after an emotional first day ended with the Senate voting to hear the case for convicting the former president of inciting the riot at the U.S. Capitol even though he is no longer in office.
+WASHINGTON (AP) — Opening arguments will begin Wednesday in Donald Trump’s impeachment trial after an emotional first day that wrenched senators and the nation back to the deadly Jan.
+6 attack on the U.S. Capitol.

-On Wednesday, House Democrats prosecuting the case and the former president’s attorneys will lay out their opposing arguments before the senators, who are serving as jurors.
-The defense lost the vote seeking to halt the trial on constitutional grounds, 56-44, leaving Trump fuming over his lawyers’ performance and allies questioning the defense strategy.
+Trump’s attorneys sought to halt the trial on constitutional grounds, but lost that bid on Tuesday.
+Their arguments were meandering at times, leaving Trump fuming over his lawyers’ performance and allies questioning the defense strategy.
 Some called for yet another shakeup to his legal team.

-That detailed and emotional presentation by Democrats was followed by meandering and occasionally confrontational arguments from the Trump team, which insisted that his remarks were protected by the First Amendment and asserted that he cannot be convicted as a former president.
-Even Trump’s backers in the Senate winced, several saying his lawyers were not helpful to his case.

-Senators, many of whom fled for safety themselves the day of the attack, watched and listened, unable to avoid the jarring video of Trump supporters battling past police to storm the halls, Trump flags waving.
+Senators, many of whom fled for safety the day of the attack, watched graphic videos of the assault by Trump supporters who battled past police to storm the halls, Trump flags waving.
 More video is expected Wednesday, including some that hasn’t been seen before.

 “That’s a high crime and misdemeanor,” Rep. Jamie Raskin, D-Md., declared in opening remarks.
 “If that’s not an impeachable offense, then there’s no such thing.”